#c410 $1,200Sequined tulle evening gown, c.1900

-The undocumented oral provenance accompanying the dazzling gown stated it belonged to Sarah Bernhardt, "the most famous actress the world has ever known."
+According to the undocumented oral provenance with the gown: it belonged to Sarah Bernhardt, "the most famous actress the world has ever known."
 The boldly graphic design, with elaborate sequin embellishment, would have been the perfect backdrop for her dramatic personality.

 Bernhardt's life was lived like a theatrical role.
 She slept in a coffin to better understand her tragic roles.
 Her vivid imagination, with its resulting distortions of real life, caused Alexandre Dumas to describe her as a liar.